ARE2020-G1G2/saturn/blog.md

 ## WEEK 6
 _Friday, March 27 2020_

   During this week, we created our log book to send and continued our research especially on the trajectory of a particule.
-Safiya with her research start to code in python (available in code's part) in order to get a visual of this tragectory.
+Safiya, with her research, starts to code in python (available in code's part) in order to get a visual of this trajectory.